altruios/namshubettulpa/public/namshubettuple/redeye.md

 *When he was sure he was asleep - Kent danced over the still passengers.*
 ~He moved as quietly as he could without releasing his bladder accidentally.~ *He made his way back to the restroom in the back of the plane.*
-~He did not trust the restroom in front next to felix to be quiet enough.~ *He walked into coach.*
+~He did not trust the restroom in front next to Felix to be quiet enough.~ *He walked into coach.*
 ~Before him everyone was unnaturally still.~
 }